-- 1. The Company's Annual Report on Form 10-K for the fiscal year ended February 28, 2022, to which this Certification is attached as Exhibit 32.1 (the "Annual Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
-The information contained in the Annual Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1. The Company's Quarterly Report on Form 10-Q for the period ended May 31, 2022, to which this Certification is attached as Exhibit 32.1 (the "Periodic Report"), fully complies with the requirements of Section 13(a) or Section 15(d) of the Exchange Act; and - 2.
+The information contained in the Periodic Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Dated: May 2, 2022
+Dated: July 1, 2022

-IN WITNESS WHEREOF, the undersigned have set their hands hereto as of the 2nd day of May, 2022.
+IN WITNESS WHEREOF, the undersigned have set their hands hereto as of the 1st day of July, 2022.

-/s/ Rajeev Singh /s/ Stephen Barnes

-Rajeev Singh Stephen Barnes

-Chief Executive Officer Chief Financial Officer
+/s/ Rajeev Singh Rajeev Singh Chief Executive Officer /s/ Stephen Barnes Stephen Barnes Chief Financial Officer

-This certification accompanies the Form 10-K to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Accolade, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-K), irrespective of any general incorporation language contained in such filing.
+"This certification accompanies the Form 10-Q to which it relates, is not deemed filed with the Securities and Exchange Commission and is not to be incorporated by reference into any filing of Accolade, Inc. under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing."